extra-kool/alx-system_engineering-devops/0x02-shell_redirections/README.md

-that deletes all the regular
+counts the number of directories